-Levels of proficiency Area Competence Foundation Intermediate Advanced opportunities Spotting opportunities Learners can find opportunities to generate value for others.
+Levels of proficiency Area Competence Foundation Intermediate Advanced s Spotting opportu- nities Learners can find opportunities to generate value for others.
 Learners can recognise opportunities to address needs that have not been met.
-Learners can seize and shape oppor- tunities to respond to challenges and create value for others.
-Creativity Learners can develop multiple ideas that create value for others.
+Learners can seize and shape oppor- tunities to respond to challenges and create value for others. and opportunities Creativity Learners can develop multiple ideas that create value for others.
 Learners can test and refine ideas that create value for others.
 Learners can transform ideas into solutions that create value for others. oppor Vision Learners can imagine a desirable future.
 Learners can build an inspiring vision that engages others.
-Learners can use their vision to guide strategic decision-making. and Valuing ideas Learners can understand and appreciate the value of ideas.
+Learners can use their vision to guide strategic decision-making. is and o Valuing ideas Learners can understand and appreciate the value of ideas.
 Learners understand that ideas can have different types of value, which can be used in different ways.
 Learners can develop strategies to make the most of the value generated by ideas.
-Ideas Ethical and sus- tainable thinking Learners can recognise the impact of their choices and behaviours, both within the community and the envi- ronment.
+Ideas Learners can recognise the impact of their choices and behaviours, both within the community and the environment.
 Learners are driven by ethics and sustainability when making decisions.
 Learners act to make sure that their ethical and sustainability goals are met.
 Resources Self-awareness and self-efficacy Learners trust their own ability to generate value for others.
 Learners can make the most of their strengths and weaknesses.
-Learners can compensate for their weaknesses by teaming up with others and by further developing their strengths.
-Resc Motivation and perseverance Learners want to follow their passion and create value for others.
+Learners can compensate for their weaknesses by teaming up with oth- ers and by further developing their strengths.
+Rest Motivation and perseverance Learners want to follow their passion and create value for others.
 Learners are willing to put effort and resources into following their passion and create value for others.
-Learners can stay focused on their passion and keep creating value despite setbacks.
-Mobilising re- sources 0.2.
-Col. 1.
-C Learners can gather and manage different types of resources to create value for others.
-Learners can define strategies to mobilise the resources they need to generate value for others.
-Financial and eco- nomic literacy Learners can make a plan for the financial sustainability of a value-creating activity.
-Mobilising others Learners can inspire others and get them on board for value-creating activities.
-Taking the initia- tive Learners are willing to have a go at solving problems that affect their communities.
-Learners can initiate value-creating activities.
+Learners can stay focused on their passion and keep creating value de- spite setbacks.
+Mobilising re- sources Learners can find and use resources responsibly. and the second Learners can define strategies to mobilise the resources they need to generate value for others.
+Learners can draw up the budget for a simple activity.
+Learners can make a plan for the financial sustainability of a value- creating activity.
+Learners can communicate their ideas clearly and with enthusiasm. inspire others in value-creating activi- Learners can inspire others and get them on board for value-creating activities.
+Learners are willing to have a go at solving problems that affect their communities.
 Learners can look for opportunities to take the initiative to add or create value.
-Planning and management Learners can create an action plan, which identifies the priorities and milestones to achieve their goals.
+Planning and management Learners can define the goals for a simple value-creating activity.
 Learners can refine priorities and plans to adjust to changing circum- stances.
-Into action Coping with un- certainty, ambigu- ity and risk Learners can evaluate the benefits and risks of alternative options and make choices that reflect their prefer- ences.
+Into action Coping with un- certainty, ambigu- ity and risk Learners are not afraid of making mistakes while trying new things.
+Learners can evaluate the benefits and risks of alternative options and make choices that reflect their prefer- ences.
 Learners can weigh up risks and make decisions despite uncertainty and ambiguity.
-Working with oth- ers Learners can build a team and net- works based on the needs of their value-creating activity.
-Learning through experience 3 Learners can reflect and judge their achievements and failures and learn from these.
+Working with oth- ers Learners can work in a team to create value. wide range of individuals and groups Learners can build a team and net- works based on the needs of their value-creating activity. experience Learners can recognise what they have learnt through taking part in value-creating activities.
 Learners can improve their abilities to create value by building on their previous experiences and interactions with others.